-Each school operates a Learning and Teaching Committee, or equivalent, which advises the School / Institute Director of Taught Programmes on all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
-Student views are incorporated in this Committee's work in a number of ways, such as through student membership, or consideration of student surveys.
+The School operates a Learning and Teaching Committee to advises Institute Directors of Education on all matters relating to the delivery of taught programmes.
+This including monitoring the application of relevant QM policies and reviewing all academic development submission to Taught Programmes Board.
+Student views are incorporated in this process in a number of ways, such as through student membership, or consideration of student surveys.